damienmaguire/Tesla-Drive-Unit/README.md

 09/12/17 : First test drive in car a success.
 Uploaded series of wiring diagrams.

+29/12/17 : Uploaded design files for V3 board.
+Jut one change :

+ULN2003 replaced by NCV8401ADT for driving precharge relay and main contactor following in car testing.

+Happy new year :)

 Have fun :)

     Copyright (C) 2017  Damien Maguire and Johannes Huebner